For the whisky lover

 This chewing can easily be continued for ten seconds or more; the enzymes in the saliva are given the time to break open the whiskey to reveal more flavors than if you swallow the whiskey directly.
 Concentrate well on what you are tasting, relying on your own perception.
 Tropical fruit, red fruit, honey, floral and earthy notes.
 The spectrum of flavors in the world of whiskey is wider than with many other drinks.

 After swallowing, take a deep breath in through the mouth and nose at the same time and then exhale through the nose only.
 The latter provides a different scent experience than straight from the glass.
 Then concentrate on the aftertaste, where the taste changes character, as it were, and eventually a basic taste remains.
 When the smell, taste and aftertaste of the whiskey are nicely balanced, one can speak of a good product.
-It may be that the whiskey is not entirely to your liking, but this does not mean that you are dealing with a bad distillate.
+It may be that the whiskey is not entirely to your liking, but this does not mean that you are dealing with a bad spirit.

-As stated before, the above is only a suggestion and one can choose another method on the basis of one's own experience or other insights.
+As stated before, the above is only a friendly suggestion and one can choose another method on the basis of one's own experience or other insights.
 Above all, it is a pleasure to have fun!

 "Slainte Mhath"